-(14) SUBSEQUENT EVENTS (CONTINUED)
+(14) SUBSEQUENT EVENTS (UNAUDITED, CONTINUED)

-In February 1997, the Company filed a Form S-3 Registration Statement with the Securities and Exchange Commission to sell approximately \$35 million in unsecured Participating Equity Notes due in 2004.
+The Company has filed a Form S-3 Registration Statement with the Securities and Exchange Commission pursuant to which it plans to sell approximately \$22 million in unsecured Participating Equity Notes due in 2004.
 Twenty-five percent of each note is convertible into common stock of the Company at maturity or in connection with redemption.
 The notes will be subordinate to all existing and future senior indebtedness.
+There can be no assurance that all or any of such notes will be sold.